 Hill was rewarded for a stellar senior season with his second-consecutive inclusion on the All-Pac-12 first team and was joined by teammate Mark Lyons, who led the Pac-12 in free throw percentage in his lone season at UA.

 With high expectations swirling around the program prior to the 2013-14 campaign, the Wildcats didn’t disappoint.
-Instead, UA turned in its finest season under Miller to date.
-Arizona finished the season 33-5, the second-best single-season win total in school history, claimed their 13th regular-season Pac-12 title, secured a No. 1 seed in the NCAA Tournament and advanced to the second Elite Eight of the Miller Era.
+Instead, UA turned in a season for the ages.
+Arizona finished the season 33-5, at the time the second-best single-season win total in school history, claimed its 13th Pac-12 regular-season title, secured a No. 1 seed in the NCAA Tournament and advanced to the second Elite Eight of the Miller Era.

 Miller’s charges won the Pac-12 regular-season title by three games in a tightly-contested year that saw just three games separate the second and ninth places in the league.